GTNewHorizons/GTNH-Translations/README.md

 ### When adding new language

+1. Make ParaTranz project, and contact boubou to give `GregtechNewHorizons` Manager role.
-1. Add new language entry for scripts and workflows.
+2. Add new language entry for scripts and workflows.
 Searching for `pl_PL` for example could help. (see commit [ea67c0e](https://github.com/GTNewHorizons/GTNH-Translations/commit/ea67c0ecd7b1a5b81a2b04082d0930ae8dcfffff) for reference)
+3. Add a pair of language name and ParaTranz project ID to [paratranz-projects.json](./paratranz-projects.json).
-2. Add new README_xx_XX.md with a mention from README.md.
+4. Add new README_xx_XX.md with a mention from README.md.
-3. Add new issue template.
+5. Add new issue template.
-4. Add new label for issue.
+6. Add new label for issue.
-5. Run `Sync all to ParaTranz` workflow with the new language code.
+7. Run `Sync all to ParaTranz` workflow with the new language code.
-6. Run `Publish nightly lang pack` workflow with the new language code.
+8. Run `Publish nightly lang pack` workflow with the new language code.
-7. (Optional) Run `Upload mod jar translations` workflow to import existing translations in mod jars.
+9. (Optional) Run `Upload mod jar translations` workflow to import existing translations in mod jars.
 You can skip this if you don't want.
 Or you can run Python script locally to choose which mod to upload, see [List of available actions](#list-of-available-actions).

 ### How workflows work